ikokkari/CCPS209Labs/README.md

 Text of `warandpeace.txt` taken from [Project Gutenberg](http://www.gutenberg.org/ebooks/2600).

 Image files `coffee.jpg` and `ilkka.jpg` by Ilkka Kokkarinen, released in public domain by the author.

+All teachers and students of computer science and Java are welcome to adapt and use these problems and their JUnit testers, with proper attribution.